-Health4Me TM Health4Me TM If you are always on the go, the UnitedHealthcare Health4Me TM app provides instant access to your family's important health information -anytime/ anywhere.
-Whether you want to find a physician near you, check the status of a claim or speak directly with a health care professional, Health4Me is your go-to resource.
-It is available for download now on the app store for iPhones® or Google® Play for Androids.
-Care24 For any of your health concerns, 24 hours a day, 7 days a week, you may call and talk with a registered nurse who will discuss treatment options and answer your health questions.
-Members will learn self-care for minor illnesses and injuries, understand diagnosed conditions, manage chronic diseases, discover and evaluate possible benefits and risks of various treatment options, learn about specific medications and connect with community support groups.
-Blue Button Blue Button allows you to access and download your information from your UnitedHealthcare Personal Health Record (PHR) into a very simple text file or PDF that can be read, printed, or saved on any computer.
-It gives you complete control of this information - without any special software - and enables you to share this data with your health care providers, caregivers, or people you trust.
-UnitedHealthcare is an advocate for empowering patients to best utilize the important information and data in their PHR.
-Blue Button makes this easier and more secure.
-UnitedHealth Premium This program promotes access to improved care delivery by providing useful quality and cost information and user-friendly tools that assist consumers in making informed health care decisions.
-Quality guidelines are based on standards from organizations such as UnitedHealth Premium Designation program includes specialty centers, hospital comparisons and other cost comparison tools such as pharmacy.
+Blue Button UnitedHealth Premium Blue Button allows you to access and download your information from your UnitedHealthcare Personal Health Record (PHR) into a very simple text file or PDF that can be read, printed, or saved on any computer.
+It gives you complete control of this information - without any special software - and enables you to share this data with your UHC.TV for Health and designation is shown on myuhc.com® and in provider directories.
+UHC.TV is an online television network that presents educational and entertaining video Happiness programs about good health and living well.
+Get inspired by watching short motivational talks by well-known personalities, such as Laila Ali, Today Show nutritionist Joy Bauer, and Olympic Gold Medalist Scott Hamilton, who share their stories of physical, social, emotional, mental or spiritual health.
+Get information from health experts, including Dr. Mehmet Oz and other health professionals, on a variety of topics.
+Simply type UHC.TV into your Internet browser to start watching for your health and happiness.
+You can also subscribe to UHC.TV and be the first to know about new programs, content and features as they are added to the site.
+Like us on Facebook or follow us on Twitter.
+Specialty Pharmacy Specialty medications are designed to address the most complex and life threatening diseases.
+These drugs require an approach that looks beyond the drug to the whole disease.
+All of the pharmacies in the specialty network provide personalized care, monitoring and medication counseling.
+Members have access to pharmacists 24 hours a day to answer any questions regarding medications.
 Cancer Clinical Trials To be a qualifying clinical trial, a trial must meet all of the following criteria: • Be sponsored and provided by a cancer center that has been designated by the National Cancer Institute (NCI) as a Clinical Cancer Center or Comprehensive Cancer Center or be sponsored by any of the following: National Institutes of Health (NIH).
 (Includes National Cancer Institute (NCI).)
 Centers for Disease Control and Prevention (CDC).
 Agency for Healthcare Research and Quality (AHRQ).
 Centers for Medicare and Medicaid Services (CMS).
 Department of Defense (DOD).
-Veterans Administration (VA). • The clinical trial must have a written protocol that describes a scientifically sound study and have been approved by all relevant institutional review boards (IRBs) before participants are enrolled in the trial.
+Veterans Administration (VA).
+The clinical trial must have a written protocol that describes a scientifically sound study and have been approved by all relevant institutional review boards (IRBs) before participants are enrolled in the trial.
 We may, at any time, request documentation about the trial to confirm that the clinical trial meets current standards for scientific merit and has the relevant IRB approvals.
 Benefits are not available for preventive clinical trials.
 The subject or purpose of the trial must be the evaluation of an item or service that meets the definition of a Covered Health Service and is not otherwise excluded under the Policy.
-Specialty Pharmacy Specialty medications are designed to address the most complex and life threatening diseases.
-These drugs require an approach that looks beyond the drug to the whole disease.
-All of the pharmacies in the specialty network provide personalized care, monitoring and medication counseling.
-Members have access to pharmacists 24 hours a day to answer any questions regarding medications.
-UHC.TV for Health and Happiness UHC.TV is an online television network that presents educational and entertaining video programs about good health and living well.